questdb/questdb/CONTRIBUTING.md

 ### Compiling Java and frontend code

-Compiling the database + the web console can be done with:
+You can compile the database and build the web console with the following command:

 ```bash
 mvn clean package -DskipTests -P build-web-console